Accelerate (horse): 2018: 5-year-old season

 Accelerate began his preparations for his final start on December 8.

 2019: 6-year-old season

 Accelerate was voted the Eclipse Award for 2018 Champion Older Male.

 On January 26, he finished 3rd on a sloppy track in the GI Pegasus World Cup.
 This was his final career start before embarking on a new career as a stallion at Lane's End Farm in Versailles, Kentucky.
+After standing five seasons at stud, Accelerate failed to get a big runner and was pensioned from stallion duty, relocating to the Kentucky Horse Park in Lexington to reside at the Hall of Champions.

 Pedigree

 Accelerate is inbred 3S x 5D to Mr. Prospector, meaning that stallion appears in the third generation of the sire's side of his pedigree, and in the fifth generation of the dam's side.
 Accelerate is also inbred 5S x 5D to Smartaire, and is 5S x 5D x 5D to Northern Dancer.